 How to change the additional extension delivery method

-If you initially chose I will mail it myself while submitting the additional extension request but later changed your mind, you can change the delivery method:
+If you initially chose I will mail it myself when submitting the additional extension request and paid the retainer bill, you have the option to change the delivery method:

 Pay for the extension request

 Once the extension request is submitted, the system automatically generates a bill or a retainer bill (money remains in your account).
 Your payment of these bills authorizes us to proceed with filing the extension request.
 If you have already made a $350 upfront partial payment during this calendar year and it still appears as a credit on your account, you will not be required to pay the retainer fee.

 Go to the Bills & Payments section in the left sidebar, and review your bills.

 2. Enter your billing information and click Pay to proceed with the payment.